sunfarm/macos-setup/README.md

 [Keyboard Maestro](https://www.keyboardmaestro.com/main/) - Automate anything
 I use Hammerspoon for a number of automation tasks, but Keyboard Maestro just has so many features that it often comes through in a pinch.
 I also use the clipboard history and text expansion literally all the time.
 The UI is kinda lame and slow sometimes, but I don't know of a 1-to-1 replacement alternative.

+### Install using the command line

+[Rectangle](https://github.com/rxhanson/Rectangle) - Replaces Spectacle; move/resize windows with your keyboard.

 ### Tips